A branding report or a brand performance report helps you understand the impact of your marketing and branding efforts.

 All of the above are key KPIs that will help you evaluate your brand effectively, and help you structure your reports.

-Let’s begin by breaking down the importance of measuring brand awareness before moving onto brand sentiment.
+Let’s begin by breaking down the importance of measuring brand awareness.

 Brand awareness is what you might call ‘a cornerstone metric.’
 It tells you how recognisable your branding is currently.
 Knowing your current positioning is incredibly important, as it underpins every decision moving forwards.